Curious about the changes of hyperinflation in 2022, I compared food prices 3 months ago and now. To put it mildly, it’s terrifying.

 In comparison to the United States, prices in the United Kingdom increased much less dramatically.
 Bread increased by the same percentage that would be expected based on the official figures, while tomato sauce saw no price increase at all.
 Meanwhile, item inflation for eggs and chicken breast was slightly higher than official inflation.
 Only milk experienced a significant price increase.

-Conclusion: Is the US going into hyperinflation?
+Conclusion: Is the US going into hyperinflation in 2022?

 The question now is when the contagion will spread to the rest of the world.

 Printing trillions of dollars during the last few years is not an act that comes without a cost.

 To help you with the possible wave of hyperinflation in 2022, I also recommend: